learn-co-curriculum/cs-analysis-of-algorithms-readme/README.md

 *   Linear:  An algorithm is "linear" if the run time is directly proportional to the size of the input.
 For example, if you add up the elements of an array, you have to access `n` elements and perform `n-1` additions.
 The total number of operations (element accesses and additions) is `2n-1`, which is directly proportional to `n`.

-*   Quadratic:  An algorithm is "quadratic" if the run time is exponentially proportional to `n`<sup>2</sup>.
+*   Quadratic:  An algorithm is "quadratic" if the run time is directly proportional to `n`<sup>2</sup>.
 For example, if the input has 2 elements, it might require 4 operations; with 3 elements, it might require 9, and so on.

 For example, here's an implementation of a simple algorithm called [selection sort](https://en.wikipedia.org/wiki/Selection_sort):